By: Tatum Stafford

 Drive the Captain Fawcett 4WD Trail

-This easy to medium grade, 105-kilometre 4WD track starts within Lane Poole Reserve and showcases some of the region’s best jarrah forests, farm houses, creek crossings and spectacular views.
-Much of the track passes old railway tracks that once transported forest trees to various mills across the State.
+This medium to hard grade, 105-kilometre 4WD track starts within Lane Poole Reserve and showcases some of the region’s best jarrah forests, farm houses, creek crossings and spectacular views.
+Much of the track passes old railway tracks that once transported forest trees to various mills across the state.
 Download the trail map before you set off, and stick to the marked tracks.
 The track is closed during winter months, and those planning to attempt it are encouraged to check with the Dwellingup Trails & Visitors Centre for current track conditions.

 Climb aboard the Hotham Valley Tourist Railway

-Established in 1974, the iconic Hotham Valley Railway offers steam and diesel-hauled tours travelling through forest and farmlands to the towns of Etmilyn and Pinjarra.
+Established in 1974, the iconic Hotham Valley Railway offers steam and diesel-hauled tours travelling through forest and farmlands.
 At the end of your train journey, there’s a pleasant walk trail that displays the stunning wildflowers and plant life within the jarrah forest.
 The steam train operates from May to October, and the diesel train runs year-round.
 Both depart from Dwellingup Station within the town centre.

 Visit the Forest Discovery Centre

 Located within a unique leaf-shaped building, this vibrant discovery centre showcases quality wood craft, an environment interpretive centre, and runs community workshops ranging from beeswax wrap-making and felt mosaics to watercolour painting and basket weaving.

 You’ll need a car to travel in and around most key attractions in Dwellingup.
 If you’re hoping to wade along the Murray River, you can hire canoes or kayaks from Dwellingup Adventures.
 They also hire out camping equipment and mountain bikes.